alosaur/alosaur/src/injection/README.md

 });

 test('something', () => {
-    container.resolve(Foo); // will be a new singleton instance in every test });
+    container.resolve(Foo); // will be a new Singleton instance in every test });
 ```